isabella232/primetime.en/help/programming/tvsdk-3.0-for-ios/c-psdk-ios-3.0-advertising/c-psdk-ios-3.0-custom-tags-configure/t-psdk-ios-3.0-timed-metadata-store.md

 snippet: y
 ---

-# Store timed metadata objects as they are dispatched{#store-timed-metadata-objects-as-they-are-dispatched}
+# Store timed metadata objects as they are dispatched {#store-timed-metadata-objects-as-they-are-dispatched}

 Your application must use the appropriate PTTimedMetadata objects at the appropriate times.